Visual Arts Meet Poetry

 Several of Erica’s students have had poems they wrote in her class published!

 List of goals for the class:

-- Become aware of all the art available for viewing.
+- Awareness of art available for viewing.

-- Close read ekphrastic poems.
+- Close reading of ekphrastic poems.

-- Experiment with writing your own ekphrastic poems.
+- Students experiment with writing ekphrastic poems.

 Classes will feature in-class and out of class writing and readings, sharing work, and commenting on others’ writing.